ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

 2. As a User, when I fill in the login form, then I should be redirected to my welcome page.

-3. As a User, when I get to my welcome page, then I should see the phrase "Welcome to the AngularJS World, {{fullName}}".
+3. As a User, when I get to my welcome page, then I should see the phrase \"Welcome to the AngularJS World, {{fullName}}\".

 **Assumptions:**

 1. All login attempts are successful.

 2. When the user fills the form, our application needs to pass the username and password to our Profile Service.
-Our Profile Service returns a Profile containing user's Full Name.
+Our Profile Service returns a Profile containing user\'s Full Name.

 ### AC 1
 AC 1 seems to require a change on the flow.
 We need to add another test to our test nest.
 For this change, a unit test will not do.
 Instead, we will do an E2E test.
 E2E should be considered the Angular keyword to describe Component or UI testing.

  - **Development Flow - E2E Test:** In this case, we can create an E2E test to validate the first page we hit is the login page.
 Create a new folder under test.
 Lets call it e2e.
-Then create a new file called "loginScenario.coffee".
+Then create a new file called \"loginScenario.coffee\".

  {% highlight coffeescript %}
  describe "Login Flow", ->